catpea/catpea-project/database/furkies-purrkies/poem-1235/index.md

 ---
 id: poem-1235
 guid: f6ff0836-7475-4a27-a979-5741700660bc
-title: Recording In Progress - Answers Are Found In The Quest For Greatness, Not In The Search For Meaning
+title: Answers Are Found In The Quest For Greatness, Not In The Search For Meaning
 description: null
 tags:
   - furkies-purrkies
 date: '2023-07-20T03:47:48.538Z'
 lastmod: null
 weight: 123500
-audio:
+audio: poem-1235.mp3
 image: poem-1235-illustration.jpg
 images: null
 artwork: